The Library Searching for Documents

 • Should the memorial coincide with unveiling their headstone, their internment or scattering of the ashes?

-• Consider specific dates, like a birthday or anniversary, or set a new date for marking their life every year.
+• Consider specific dates, like a birthday or the death anniversary, or set a new date for marking their life every year.

 • Could you come together to plant a tree instead?